mouadennasri/MSSI_DigitalSignature/README.md

     note:  higher REPS value will reduce the chances of a non-prime being identified as “probably prime” klength must be greater or equal to 15
 # ECDSA
+The ECDSA (Elliptic Curve Digital Signature Algorithm) is a cryptographically secure digital signature scheme, based on the elliptic-curve cryptography (ECC).
+ECDSA relies on the math of the cyclic groups of elliptic curves over finite fields and on the difficulty of the ECDLP problem (elliptic-curve discrete logarithm problem).

+## Implementation

+`make freshecdsa` This will clear any previous version of the ecdsatest binary, and compile another version.
+`make ecdsatest` This will compile the ecdsatest binary.

+`./ecdsatest [option] [argument]`

+`options` :
+    `[ -m | --message ] [message]*`
+    `[ -f | --file ] [path]*`

 Maintainer
 ----
 ENNASRI Mouad mouad.ennasri@gmail.com